freedomofpress/securedrop/docs/terminology.rst

 small one (4GB or less).
 It will be necessary to securely wipe the entire device at times, and this process takes longer for larger devices.

-Depending on your threat model, you may wish to only use one-time use media (such as CD-R or DVD-R) for transferring files to and from the *SVS*.
+Depending on your threat model, you may wish to only use one-time-use media (such as CD-R or DVD-R) for transferring files to and from the *SVS*.
 While doing so is cumbersome, it reduces the risk of malware (that could be run simply by opening a malicious submission) exfiltrating